 - Obviously, the prices in your area may vary a bit, or you may end up reading this post months or years after I post it.
 But, unless there has been some sort of HUGE inflation since I posted this, I believe you can easily get this 72 hr food kit for under $2/meal.

-- Part of the reason I was able to get these prices was because we were buying in bulk.
+- Part of the reason I was able to get these prices was that we bought them in bulk.
 I went to Costco and shopped online in bulk.
 So, if you are to do this, it will be best to get a large group of people together!
 You could get your church group together or a few families in your neighborhood.
 You can even all rotate at the same time each year and buy your re-supplies together too!

 1. Printable Daily Menu Labels